0liveiraVictor/postgres-dbms-in-docker-container/README.md

     ./scripts/postgres_and_pgadmin_uninstallation.sh
     ```

-> **NOTE: In case of execution failure, I recommend checking the script execution permissions for the user and group of the operating system in use.**
+> **NOTE:.
+In case of execution failure, I recommend checking the script execution permissions for the user and group of the operating system in use.**

 ## Maintaining Docker Containers, Volume, Network, and Images

-> **NOTE: The Docker commands listed throughout this Maintaining Docker Containers, Volume, Network, and Images section work the same way on Linux, Windows and macOS, provided that Docker Desktop is installed on Windows and macOS.
+> **NOTE:.
+The Docker commands listed throughout this Maintaining Docker Containers, Volume, Network, and Images section work the same way on Linux, Windows and macOS, provided that Docker Desktop is installed on Windows and macOS.
 On Linux, Docker runs natively, while on Windows, it is recommended to enable WSL 2 for better compatibility.
 Once the environment is set up, the commands can be used in the terminal (Linux/macOS) or PowerShell (Windows) without any differences.**

 In this section, you will find the main commands used for maintenance in Docker related to previously installed instances – Postgres and pgAdmin.
 These maintenance actions refer to: